-The Board held four meetings in 2007.
-During 2007, each director attended all of the meetings of the Board for which he or she was a director in 2007 and at least 96% of the total number of meetings held by all committees of the Board on which such director served during the period that the director so served during 2007.
+The Board held six meetings in 2008.
+During 2008, six of the directors attended all of the meetings of the Board for which he or she was a director in 2008 and at least 75% of the total number of meetings held by all committees of the Board on which such director served during the period that the director so served during 2008.
+Joseph W. Carmichael attended one of the three meetings of the Board for which he was a director in 2008.